 Information about appointments

-Appointments must be booked through an Area Housing Office.
+Appointments must be booked through Housing Tenant Services.
 Let us know if you need an interpreter or signer to be present during your appointment or if you need any other assistance.

 We will call or send you a text reminder a couple of days before your appointment so please provide us with your telephone number when you book your appointment.